-Arla, the Danish dairy firm, has announced an investment of SEK 300 million (approx. $35 million) in its dairy facility in Götene, Sweden, to expand its organic range, according to a FoodBev report.
+Arla, the Danish dairy firm, has announced an investment of 300 million SEK (approximately $35 million) in its dairy facility in Gotene, Sweden, to expand its organic range, according to a FoodBev report.

-The investment, which follows an investment of SEK 95 million ($11 million) in Götene to expand its butter capabilities, will allow doubling the capacity for handling organic milk.
+The investment, which follows a previous investment of 95 million SEK ($11 million) in Gotene to expand its butter capabilities, will allow the firm to double the capacity for handling organic milk.